moya-lang/Allocator/README.md

 std::list<int, Allocator<int, 16 * 1024>> list3;
 ```

-Object instance `list1` is using standard STL allocator.
-To employ memory pool allocator, it must be specified in second
+The object instance `list1` in the example above is using standard STL allocator.
+To employ memory pool allocator, it
-template parameter of container, as in case of `list2` object.
-If the number of elements used by list is known, it can
+must be specified in second template parameter of the container, as in case of `list2` object.
+If the number of
-be specified in second template parameter of allocator as for `list3` object.
-In third case whole memory for all objects
+elements used by list is known, it can be specified in second template parameter of allocator as for `list3` object.
-will be allocated once.
-It implements lazy initialization, so first allocation of memory block by container will force
+In third case whole memory for all objects will be allocated once.
+It implements lazy initialization, so first
-to allocate memory resources for all blocks.
-Just after that, block allocation and release have O(1) complexity.
-When
+allocation of memory block by container will force to allocate memory resources for all blocks.
+Just after that, block
-number of allocated memory block exceeds the specified number, allocator will perform memory allocation to grow by this
+allocation and release have O(1) complexity.
+When number of allocated memory block exceeds the specified number,
-size.
-It happens every time when there is no available memory blocks.
-On memory allocation failure `std::bad_alloc()`
+allocator will perform memory allocation to grow by this size.
+It happens every time when there is no available memory
-exception is thrown.
+blocks.
+On memory allocation failure `std::bad_alloc()` exception is thrown.

 The above example will work for `std::forward_list` as well.
 For containers like `std::set` and `std::map` declaration
 is a little bit different.
-Second template parameter of that container requires to provide less function first, so it
+Second template parameter of that container requires to provide less function first, and,
-should be used this way:
+therefore it shall be used as in the example below:

 ```C++
 std::set<int> set;